Contactless payments and Tap On, Tap Off

 The total you pay each day will automatically be capped to the price of a day ticket (citySAVER or networkSAVER) for the area that you travelled in, if this is less than the total cost of the single fares.
 Capping the cost of daily fares will only work if you use the same card / device for all journeys in a day.

-This new system will help reduce boarding times too which is great for speeding up bus journeys.
+This system helps reduce boarding times too which is great for speeding up bus journeys.

 You can check your journey and fare history through our Contactless Customer Portal.
 To do this set up an account or proceed as a guest - you will need the details of the payment device to hand.

 To use Tap On, Tap Off Contactless there's no need to register or sign up - you can board the bus with your card or device and tap on - not forgetting to tap off when you exit.

 Check out our short film with Vince Venus, local legend showing how it works.

 Tap On, Tap Off Contactless is suitable for:

 - Adults who would buy one or more single tickets or a day ticket from the driver on Brighton & Hove Buses.